Trump Administration Reportedly Considering Supporting App For Firearm Sales Background Checks

 On the heels of a string of deadly mass shootings across America that once again reignited the gun control debate, President Donald Trump and his administration have faced intense pressure to take some kind of meaningful action to help mitigate future incidents.

-According to The Hill, one of those measures may focus on the private sale of firearms and involve the use of mobile technology, in the form of an app that would connect to the National Instant Criminal Background Checks system, allowing private sellers to conduct a background check as part of a private sale.
+According to The Hill, one of those measures may focus on the private sale of firearms and involve the use of mobile technology in the form of an app that would connect to the National Instant Criminal Background Checks system, allowing private sellers to conduct a background check as part of a private sale.
 Three senators and other officials reportedly told The Washington Post about the idea.

 While state requirements vary, there are currently no federal requirements for the buyer of a privately sold gun to be run through a background check.